vectos/goedverhaal/README.md

 I think we've been all working on a project where you have to mix API calls and database interactions in one go.
 So for example first going to an API, persist something in the database, fetch something from the database and then go another API and so on.
 What if something breaks? `Future.recoverWith` only works with *one* `Future`.
 This library keeps track of all the compensating actions accumulated so far.

-The key is `cats.effect.Sync` which is a type class which constrains the computations to be lazy evaluated and not eagerly like a `Future`.
+The key is `cats.effect.Sync` which is a type class which constrains the actions to be lazy evaluated and not eagerly like a `Future`.

 A real world example is a financial system, which reaches out to some 3rd party API and does it's own bookkeeping and then reaches out to another API.
 Thanks to a Saga we can undo the API call if the database is down for example.